dwyl/book/src/mvp/22-enhance-tags-page.md

 </main>
 ```

-The structure is similar to the `stats_live.html.heex` with the new columns for tags and the events to sorting.
-And it's using the TableComponent as well.
+The structure is similar to the `stats_live.html.heex`
+with the new columns for tags and the events for sorting.
+And it's using the `TableComponent` as well.

 ## Adding the new page to the router

 Open the `lib/app_web/router.ex` and change the following line:

 ```elixir
 ...